 It includes enough detail that you can understand how these systems

-work, no matter what the reader's technical background.
+work, no matter what your technical background.
 The social,

 political and legal issues that new technology creates are discussed as

-well, so one can understand the difficult issues we face and appreciate
+well, so you can understand the difficult issues we face and appreciate

 the tradeoffs that have to be made to resolve them.